Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

-As to (ii) and (iii), it is obvious that the almost periodic results, i.e., Theorem \ref{VECT1} and Theorem \ref{VECT2}, could be valid for quasi periodic case, as long as one modifies the nonresonant conditions.
-For example, the infinite dimensional Diophantine nonresonance gives small divisor estimate in Lemma \ref{VECSM}, and after replacing $ |k|_\eta $ by $ |k| $ in the quasi periodic situation, one observes that it corresponds to $ \Delta \left( x \right) \sim \exp \left( {{x^\zeta }} \right) $ with $ 0<\zeta <1$ (because $ \frac{1}{{1 + \eta }} \in \left( {0,1} \right) $ for $ \eta>0 $).
-Therefore the desired conclusion follows from the proof of Theorem \ref{VECT1}.
-Similarly, (iii) is promised by the proof of Theorem \ref{VECT2}.
+As for the proofs of (ii) and (iii), it is evident that the almost periodic results, namely Theorem \ref{VECT1} and Theorem \ref{VECT2}, could be valid for the quasi-periodic case, provided one appropriately modifies the nonresonant conditions and replaces $ |k|_\eta $ with $ |k| $.
+A primary distinction between the finite-dimensional and infinite-dimensional Gevrey cases lies in the form of the small divisor estimates.
+For the infinite-dimensional Diophantine nonresonance, as shown in the Diophantine small divisor Lemma \ref{VECSM}, the estimate is of the form (note that $0< \frac{1}{1+\eta} <1$):